fdemirciler/ai-data-analyst/README.md

 - Redis is initialized on app startup (`backend/app/main.py`).
 - Sliding TTL keeps sessions alive while active; lists are trimmed to last N.
 - Use `rediss://` on Render and keep a single instance to avoid file-path issues across machines.
+- Frontend uses the real `sessionId` returned by `/api/upload` for all REST and WS calls (no fake IDs).
+- Backend validates `sessionId` as a UUID and returns 400 for invalid formats.

 ### In Progress 🔄
 - Enhanced error handling